Wells Score Calculator for Pulmonary Embolism

 In the text attached to our pulmonary embolism calculator (PE calculator), you will find an answer to the question: "What is a pulmonary embolism?" as well as many other valuable pieces of information on PE.
 Apart from the pulmonary embolism definition, you will learn about the creation of Wells criteria and its clinical interpretation.

 Finally, we will teach you how and when to use our Wells score calculator, step by step, based on pulmonary embolism symptoms.

 What is a pulmonary embolism? – pulmonary embolism definition

-Such a blockage results in the increase in pulmonary arterial pressure and increased right ventricle overload.
-It means that the right ventricle has to overcome more significant resistance and, in such conditions, it becomes insufficient very quickly.
+Such a blockage results in an increase in pulmonary arterial pressure and increased right ventricle overload.
+It means that the right ventricle has to overcome more significant resistance, and, in such conditions, it becomes insufficient very quickly.
 In fact, right ventricular failure is thought to be the primary cause of death in pulmonary embolism.

-A decrease in the output of right ventricle leads to less blood entering and leaving the left ventricle.
-It leads to a decrease of systemic blood pressure and lower perfusion of organs, including the heart itself.
-Cardiomyocytes (contractible cells compromising cardiac muscles) receive less oxygen and their performance becomes poorer.
-They may even die which results in myocardial infarction, also known as a heart attack.
+A decrease in the cardiac output of the right ventricle leads to less blood entering and leaving the left ventricle.
+It leads to a reduction in systemic blood pressure and lower perfusion of organs, including the heart itself.
+Cardiomyocytes (contractible cells compromising cardiac muscles) receive less oxygen, and their performance worsens.
+They may even die, which results in myocardial infarction, also known as a heart attack.

 Check out our other calculators helping you determine the state of the heart and blood pressure of a patient.
-Stroke volume calculator will tell you what volume of blood the heart pumps with each stroke, while the MAP calculator will let you calculate mean arterial pressure (especially useful for patients in shock).
+The stroke volume calculator will tell you what volume of blood the heart pumps with each stroke.
+While the MAP calculator will let you calculate mean arterial pressure (especially useful for patients in shock).

 Pulmonary embolism symptoms

-- Dyspnea (shortness of breath) – a subjective sensation of having difficulty while breathing.
+- Dyspnea (shortness of breath) – a subjective sensation of having difficulty breathing.